This information is for customers who have purchased the 477 set [last updated: 13.01.2022]

 If you install the 477cc piston with only one layer of bottom cylinder gasket you will achieve a compression rate which is OK for 92 RON, the standard Indian fuel.
 Only in rare occasions and countries with even worse fuel (some parts of Africa) use 2 bottom gaskets which will reduce the compression even further.
 If you chose 2 bottom gaskets make sure you use one of ours and one OEM.
-If you use 2 of ours the timing chain will be too short if it is new.
+If you use 2 of ours the timing chain could be too short if it is new.
 On an older bike the then elongated chain may fit even with 2 of our gaskets.

 You will need the following additional items to do the update: (they may be included, depending on the kit you purchased)